 - There are interactive elements throughout each module and a short H5P quiz at the end. - The modules are also available for your students to download in EPUB, PDF and HTML format to make them more accessible.

-Learn how to add the Pressbook module to your Learn.UQ (Blackboard) course.
+Import a module into Learn.UQ (Blackboard)